Introduction: Internet Content Filtering Using DNS

 - Select the fields entitled DNS 1 and DNS 2, remove the details for the current DNS servers and replace them with the CleanBrowsing IP addresses.

 There is one limitation associated with wifi network DNS settings on both Apple and Android devices.
 The changes applied are network specific, so they are not automatically applied to new wifi network connections.
+Thankfully there is a way around this problem, as outlined in the next section

 Step 5: Changing DNS Settings for Cellular Networks on Android and Apple Mobile Devices